department-of-veterans-affairs/va.gov-team/products/pact-act-wizard/research/research-findings.md

 #### RECOMMENDATIONS:
-11. Consider where share this finding *(Design System team?)*: Three participants read the jump links at the top of the results page as CTA's.
+11. Consider where to share this finding *(Design System team?)*: Three participants read the jump links at the top of the results page as CTA's.
 1. Consider where to share this finding *(Laura Flannery? other accessibility specialists?*): One participant's difficulty in navigating back after clicking on a link and landing in a new browser tab. *[Laura hasn't heard this feedback before, but this is a new approach that hasn't been tested before.]*
 8. *(#8 in the Recommendations section)* Consider how we might better support people who already have VA disability and don't see the "If you haven't filed a claim for your condition" and "If we denied your claim for this condition in the past" links as relevant.